Because of TeraCLOUD's snapshot features, space in an account is not immediately freed when files are erased

 1.Wait for the snapshot to be deleted automatically

-If a deleted file is contained in a daily snapshot, the space it takes up can remain for up to two weeks after deletion.As old snapshots expire, the most recent snapshot holding the file will be automatically erased, releasing the space.
+The space a deleted file occupies in a daily snapshot can remain for up to two weeks after deletion.The most recent snapshot containing the file will automatically be deleted as old snapshots expire, freeing up space.

 2.Delete ZFS snapshots manually

-You can delete snapshots in the TeraCLOUD File Browser's data set editor.
+You can delete snapshots in the InfiniCLOUD File Browser's data set editor.

 When there isn't enough space left, snapshots will be immediately deleted.
 Please contact us if you have any difficulties or queries that are not addressed in the page.